Overtime in Texas according to FLSA

 Generally, exemption status is determined by three criteria: how you are paid, what your job duties and responsibilities are, and how much you are paid.
 Most people are under the misconception that if you are a salaried worker in Texas, then you are automatically exempt and cannot receive overtime.
 This is not the case.
 You can be a salaried employee that does not meet other requirements for exemption and therefore is non-exempt under both Texas and Federal wage and hour laws.

 Three tests have to be met to properly classify an employee as being exempt.
 The first is that they are a salaried worker.
-But a salaried worker has to meet the other two tests as well and those are: they must be paid at least $455* per week (Update: $684/week as of 1/1/2020) or more, and they must perform exempt job duties.
+But a salaried worker has to meet the other two tests as well and those are: they must be paid at least $684* per week (**this salary threshold was due to increase to $844 per week as of July 1, 2024, but see below for an update on these changes) or more, and they must perform exempt job duties.
 The most common job titles that are exempt from overtime pay are “executive”, “professional”, and “administrative”.

 For a complete list of all exemptions, you can visit the Department of Labor official website.
 If you have any questions regarding overtime in Texas, contact one of our overtime lawyers at the Lore Law Firm today for answers.